Text on a dark background reads "The online video maker for driving action" with a yellow button below saying "Make a video."

-The Best Small Business Ideas for Men: Invent, Originate, and Control!
+The Best Small Business Ideas for Men: Innovate, Originate, and Dominate!

-How about if one day you are: You’re in San Francisco, daydreaming about serving the perfect cup of artisanal coffee in your own hipster café.
+Picture this: You’re in San Francisco, daydreaming about serving the perfect cup of artisanal coffee in your own hipster café.
 But there’s another dream that’s tugging at you—starting a business.
 For the modern man, entrepreneurship isn’t merely a career shift; it’s a grand adventure.
-Picture climbing Everest, but with more paperwork and the occasional networking event where you get to wear a sharp suit instead of crampons.
+Imagine climbing Everest, but with more paperwork and the occasional networking event where you get to wear a sharp suit instead of crampons.

 The Rise of the Home-Based Business